 Google Hummingbird Update | Here’s what this change means to you and your business.
 ‘Google Hummingbird’ is a good analogy for how this new search change works.
 Suppose you have seen a Hummingbird feeding its darts with hyper-speed precision from flower to flower.
 In that case, much the same way – Google grabs relevant snippets of information from online digital assets (web pages, graphics, video, and PDF files) and compares them in real-time against the search query.
 Also, see: Optimizing YouTube videos and Optimizing PDF files.

-First, we wanted to see any differences between voice search and typed searches.
+First, we wanted to see the differences between voice and typed searches.

 VOICE TO TEXT ENTRY COMPARISON

 1) First, we made a voice-to-text entry comparison over Google.
 I asked the following question using ‘speech search’ over my phone.
 How do I determine the best phone system for my small business?

 Over mobile (adverts excluded), we found the following top 10 results: